 However, since then, it has been challenging for any bilateral or multilateral cease-fires related to the pandemic to materialize, despite the spread of COVID-19 to numerous conflict zones, including Yemen and Syria.

-Take part in the conversation on Twitter with #COVIDCeasefires.
+Continue the conversation on Twitter with #COVIDCeasefires.

 Senior Political Affairs Officer and Team Leader, Mediation Support Unit, U.N.
 Department of Political and Peacebuilding Affairs